 Are Capital Controls in the Foreign Exchange Market Effective?

-One of the reasons for governments to employ capital controls is to obtain some degree of monetary independence.
-In this paper we test whether capital controls can reduce the link between exchange rates fluctuations and cross border interest differentials.
-The standard IMF dummy is used together with two more refined capital control proxies in order to determine the date of capital account liberalization for a panel of Western European and emerging countries.
+One of the reasons for governments to use capital controls is to obtain some degree of monetary independence.
+This paper investigates the link between capital controls and interest differentials/ forward premia.
+This to test whether they can indeed give governments the power to drive exchange rates away from parity conditions.
+Two capital control variables are constructed in addition to the standard IMF capital control dummy.
+These variables are used to determine the date of capital account liberalization in a panel of Western European as well as emerging countries.
 Results show that capital controls do not give governments extra monetary freedom.
-For a number of countries we even find a decrease in the level of monetary freedom as a result of capital controls.
+There is even some evidence that capital controls decrease the level of monetary freedom governments enjoy for a number of countries.

-Keywords: Capital controls, Exchange Rates, Interest differentials, Forward premia, Monetary Freedom
+Keywords: Capital controls; Exchange Rates; Interest differentials; Forward Premia

 JEL Classification: E42, F21, F31, G15